How long do dental crowns last? / Why do they need to be replaced? -

 2) The color of the dental crown no longer matches its neighboring teeth.

-- Another is to use a teeth-whitening process in an attempt to return the neighboring teeth back to the color they were when the dental crown was originally placed.
+- Another is to use teeth-whitening treatments (as explained here) in an attempt to return the neighboring teeth back to the color they were when the dental crown was originally placed.

 - Dental crown ("cap") basics - What are they?
 When is one needed?

 - The steps of the dental crown procedure.